porla/porla/docs/source/getting-started/installing.rst

 ================

-Porla is distributed as an NPM package and can be installed by simply running `npm install @porla/porla`.
+Porla is distributed as an NPM package and can be installed by simply running `npm install porla`.
 The idea is to be able to run your Porla instance as a Node.js application, preferrably from a private NPM package.

 .. note:: It is recommended to treat your Porla instance as a regular Node.js
           application.
 Keeping it versioned in Git is encouraged!